chinesebmwheadunits/eventcenter/Readme.md

 killing abilities.
 These head units are severely crippled as any process that is not a foreground process is automatically killed.
+Also Navigation applications play through the left front speaker, instead of all speakers.
+These patches fix that.

 ## Getting The original APK from the device